zburstein/simple-file-system/README.md

 # Simple File System
 This project is a simple file system that uses the FUSE library (https://github.com/libfuse/libfuse) to emulate a disk.
 I wrote sfs_api.c and sfs_api.h, which provide the structures and api for disk operations.
 I also wrote the makefile.
 The rest of the files were provided as part of the assignment.
-A more in depth description of the project as well as more details regarding the api and the data structures created can be found within project_outline.pdf
+A more in depth description of the project as well as more details regarding the api and the data structures created can be found within project_outline.pdf.

+*Note that the program was designed on and for the ubuntu systems at my school.
+It may not work on other systems, but was successfully executed on computers at school and received a 100%.